President: Hilary Levey Friedman

 Since 2017, she has been working at the Rhode Island Department of Labor and Training as a performance analyst and grant advisor.
 In her free time, Jess can be found at yoga, or listening to one of her favorite political podcasts or the Hamilton soundtrack.

 Brittanny Taylor is born and raised in Providence, Rhode Island.
 She attended Classical High School and graduated from Rhode Island College with a degree in Film Studies.

 She is a fashion and lifestyle photographer who has worked all over New York, Boston, and Providence for the past nine years.
 She also co-founded The Branding Edit, a boutique visual storytelling studio that specializes in helping passionate entrepreneurs refine their brand, expand their presence online & off, and connect on a deeper level with their audience.

 She has been on The Lady Project team for four years, starting off as photographer for the PVD chapter and is currently serving as COO for Lady Project Org.

 She uses her photography and social media platform to be vocal on issues of race and equality in her community.

-Volunteer Coordinator: Andre Davis
+Membership co-chair: Andre Davis

 A lifelong Rhode Islander, Volunteer Coordinator "Dre" was born and raised on the south side of Providence.
 Raised in a large matriarchal family which emphasized the equality of gender roles, and the uplifting of women, the seeds of feminism were planted early.
 A member of NOW since 2014, Dre has been the lone male on the RI NOW board since 2015 and strives to see that woc/trans issues are centered within outreach efforts.
 When not immersed in RI NOW activities, Dre works as a counselor for mentally/physically disabled individuals and is also a writer.